-\paragraph{Faster Representation Learning by VIbCReg} On the top of the better performance, VIbCReg has another strength: \textit{faster representation learning}, which makes VIbCReg more appealing compared to its competitors.
-The speed of representation learning is presented by kNN classification accuracy for the UCR datasets \cite{Chen2020ExploringLearning} in Fig. \ref{fig:UCR_knn_acc} and by kNN macro F1 score \cite{scikit-learn} for the PTB-XL in Fig. \ref{fig:PTB_f1_score} along with \textit{FD metrics} $\mathcal{M}_{\mathrm{FD}}$ and \textit{FcE metrics} $\mathcal{M}_{\mathrm{FcE}}$.
-The FD metrics and FcE metrics are metrics for the feature decorrleation and feature component expressiveness.
-The low FD metrics indicates high feature decorrelation (\textit{i.e.,} features are well decorrelated) and vice versa.
-The low FcE metrics indicates the feature collapse and vice versa.
-Note that VIbCReg is trained to have the FcE metrics of 1.
+\paragraph{Faster Representation Learning by VIbCReg} On top of the better performance, VIbCReg has another strength: \textit{faster representation learning}, which makes VIbCReg more appealing compared to its competitors.
+The speed of representation learning is presented by kNN classification accuracy for the UCR datasets \cite{Chen2020ExploringLearning} in Fig. \ref{fig:UCR_knn_acc} along with \textit{FD metric} $\mathcal{M}_{\mathrm{FD}}$ and \textit{FcE metric} $\mathcal{M}_{\mathrm{FcE}}$.
+The FD metric and FcE metric are metrics for the feature decorrleation and feature component expressiveness.
+The low FD metric indicates high feature decorrelation (\textit{i.e.,} features are well decorrelated) and vice versa.
+The low FcE metric indicates the feature collapse and vice versa.
+Note that VIbCReg is trained to have the FcE metric of 1.
 Details of both metrics are specified in Appendix \ref{appendix:FD_and_FcE_metrics}.
-To keep this section neat, the corresponding FD and FcE metrics of Figs. \ref{fig:UCR_knn_acc}-\ref{fig:PTB_f1_score} are presented in Appendix \ref{appendix:faster_representation_learning_by_vibcreg}.
+To keep this section neat, the corresponding FD and FcE metrics of Fig. \ref{fig:UCR_knn_acc} is presented in Appendix \ref{appendix:faster_representation_learning_by_vibcreg}.
 It is recognizable that VIbCReg shows the fastest convergence and the highest kNN accuracy on most of the datasets.